Bray Wilkins: Early life

 Very little is known about Bray's life before emigrating to the Massachusetts Bay Colony.
 It is known from his own admission and other records which required such information that Bray was born about 1610.
-Being an immigrant, it is presumed Bray hailed from the Kingdom of England, but exactly where he was born is up for debate.
-The prevailing assumption is that Bray came from modern-day Wales; it is sometimes suggested he was born in Brecknockshire, however, this is evidently based on the mistaken assumption that Bray was a descendant of the Bishop of Chester, John Wilkins, who married the sister of Oliver Cromwell, the fact that John Wilkins was born more than four years after Bray often overlooked.
-The authors of several historical works on old Salem and New England make significantly similar claims that Bray was a descendant, in varying forms, of the lordly Wilkins families in Wales.
-William C. Hill states it is "quite likely" that Bray heralded from one of these Wilkins families, whose presence in Wales is well attested.
+Being an immigrant, it is presumed Bray hailed from the Kingdom of England, but where exactly he was born is debated.
+By the 20th century, a commonly repeated claim suggested Bray was born in Brecknockshire, and was a descendant of the Bishop of Chester, John Wilkins, however, this is impossible, as John Wilkins was born more than four years after Bray.

+The prevailing assumption is that Bray came from modern-day Wales; the authors of several historical works on old Salem and New England make significantly similar claims that Bray was a descendant, in varying forms, of the lordly Wilkins families in Wales.
+William C. Hill states it is "quite likely" that Bray heralded from one of these families, whose presence in Wales is well attested.
 That being said, Bray's immediate origins are still nonetheless a mystery.
 "Thorough inquiry" conducted by English and Welsh genealogical authorities have found no definite trace of Bray or his immediate ancestors.